-Standardisation Holistic approach Modular approach issue Standardisation issue Holistic approach Modular approach would need to be included in the Rx_EP design to handle the possibility that ASIL Level used in Tx_EP system is smaller than the ASIL level assumed necessary by Rx_EP designer.
-More work would seem to be necessary to better understand how this problem might be managed: • For example, in a one-way communication like that of EBW this might be managed by an Rx_EP choosing not to apply the brakes with the force that would be o linite that would be desirable due to a lack of trust or 'trust deficit' associated with the received V2X message o ln two-way communication, such as a negotiated lane merge, or four-way stop management, where cars signal intention to manoeuvre, it would need to be discussed/ determined what an ASIL N+1 Rx_EP should do with a manoeuvre intention message received from an ASIL N Tx_EP Handling system integration testing, verification and validation Pro: A full end-to-end system assessment would be done for each possible combination of Tx_EP and Rx_EP, perhaps in some kind of safety engineering 'plugtest' Con: This would be very time-consuming and might be logistically problematic as new vendors or new variants of modules are produced Pro: The testing, verification and validation is done separately for Tx_EP and Rx_EP, and can be done solely by the manufacturer that is producing the specific function Con: All possible end-to-end systems (combinations of Tx_EP and Rx_EP from different vendors) are not tested as complete systems.
+Standardisation Holistic approach Modular approach issue Handling system integration testing, verification and validation Pro: A full end-to-end system assessment would be done for each possible combination of Tx_EP and Rx_EP, perhaps in some kind of safety engineering 'plugtest' Con: This would be very would need to be included in the Rx_EP design to handle the possibility that ASIL Level used in Tx_EP system is smaller than the ASIL level assumed necessary by Rx_EP designer.
+More work would seem to be necessary to better understand how this problem might be managed: • For example, in a one-way communication like that of EBW this might be managed by an Rx_EP choosing not to apply the brakes with the force that would be desirable due to a lack of trust or 'trust deficit' associated with the received V2X message • In two-way communication, such as a negotiated lane merge, or four-way stop management, where cars signal intention to manoeuvre, it would need to be discussed/ determined what an ASIL N+1 Rx_EP should do with a manoeuvre intention message received from an ASIL N Tx_EP • Pro: The testing, verification and validation is done separately for Tx_EP and Rx_EP, and can be done solely by the manufacturer that is producing the specific function • Con: All possible end-to-end systems (combinations of Tx_EP and Rx_EP rom different yendors) are Con: This would be very time-consuming and might be logistically problematic as new vendors or new variants of modules are produced Rx_EP from different vendors) are not tested as complete systems.
 Rather, an assumption is made that when the item/system 'comes into being' during run-time (Tx_EP sends message to Rx_EP), then the complete system will implicitly meet the testing, verification and validation safety engineering requirements targeted by ISO 26262 (whether this is indeed likely to be the case is for further study)